 The system should be installed only by specialist contractors who have successfully undergone training and registration by the Certificate holder.

-Note: The BBA operates a UKAS-accredited Approved Installer Scheme for external wall insulation; details of approved installer companies are included on the BBA's website (www.bbacerts.co.uk).
+Note: The BBA operates a UKAS-accredited Approved Installer Scheme or external wall insulation; details of approved installers are included on the BBA's website (www.bbacerts.co.uk).

 6 Thermal performance